Board of directors and company secretary

 Senior Independent Director

-Sir David Grant, CBE, FREng, FLSW, CEng, FIET was Vice-Chancellor of Cardiff University from October 2001 until August 2012, with responsibility for 30,000 students, 6,000 members of staff, and an annual income of £430m.
+Sir David Grant, CBE, PhD, FREng, FLSW, CEng, FIET, Senior Independent Director, was Vice-Chancellor of Cardiff University from October 2001 until August 2012, with responsibility for 30,000 students, 6,000 members of staff, and an annual income of £430m.
 Prior to that he held leadership positions at a number of international engineering companies including Dowty Group and GEC plc where he was Group Technical Director.
-Sir David is currently Senior Independent Director of IQE plc, non-executive director of the Defence Science and Technology Laboratory, and chair of the National Physical Laboratory (NPL).
+Sir David is currently non-executive director of IQE plc, non-executive director of the Defence Science and Technology Laboratory, and Chair of the National Physical Laboratory (NPL).
 He was a Vice-President of the Royal Academy of Engineering from 2007 to 2012.
+Sir David was also chair of STEMNET from December 2011 until August 2016 when it merged with STEM Learning.
 Sir David received a knighthood in the Queen's Birthday Honours 2016 for his contributions to engineering, technology and education.
 He was appointed to the board of Renishaw plc in April 2012.
-Sir David is a member of the Nomination, Audit and Remuneration committees.
+Sir David is a member of the Nomination, Audit and Remuneration Committees.

-John Jeans, CBE CEng, is currently Chair of Edinburgh Molecular Imaging and Imanova (an imaging research partnership between three London Universities and the MRC).
-He is also a non-executive director of ProMetic Life Sciences Inc., ProMetic Pharmaceuticals Small Molecule Therapeutics Ltd and chair of the Strategic Advisory Board for the Singapore Government's Diagnostics Hub.
-John leads Innovate UK's Stratified Medicine Advisory Board and the KTN's Health Board.
+John Jeans, CBE, CEng, Non-executive Director, is currently Chair of Edinburgh Molecular Imaging and the Scottish government's Digital Health & Care Institute at the University of Strathclyde.
+He is also a non-executive director of Prometic Life Sciences Inc., Prometic Pharma SMT Limited and chair of the Strategic Advisory Board for the Singapore Government's Diagnostics Hub.
+John leads Innovate UK's Knowledge Transfer Network's (KTN) Health Board and chaired Innovate UK's Stratified Medicine Steering Group until it ceased to exist in February 2017.
 He serves on several government bodies including the Ministerial Committee on Medical Technologies.
-Previously he was the Deputy Chief Executive of the Medical Research Council, chair of Cardiff University, chair of UK Biocentre Ltd and a director of the University Employers Association.
+Previously he was the Deputy Chief Executive of the Medical Research Council, chair of Cardiff University, chair of UK Biocentre Ltd and Imanova Ltd (an imaging research partnership between three London Universities and the MRC), and a director of the University Employers Association.
 John has held senior international leadership positions in global companies including Smith & Nephew, Bristol Myers Squibb, Johnson & Johnson and Amersham plc (now GE Healthcare).
 He headed the commercial function of GE's Life Science business and was Chair of its UK Healthcare Company.

 John holds experience ranging from medical devices and therapeutic pharmaceuticals to in-vivo and in-vitro diagnostics, encompassing research, product development, manufacturing and commercialisation.
-In June 2014 John was appointed advisor to the Prime Minister at the Office of Life Sciences for the medical technology sector.
+John served as advisor to the Prime Minister at the Office of Life Sciences in the medical technology sector for a period of four years ending June 2018.
 He was awarded the CBE for services to Life Sciences, Healthcare and Science in 2012.
 Appointed to the Board of Renishaw plc in April 2013, John is a member of the Audit, Remuneration and Nomination committees.